preservim/vim-thematic/README.markdown

 In addition, settings like `textwidth` will modify your documents, which this plugin strenuously avoids.

-### Q: How can I configure Vim to emulate soft-wrapping markdown editors like IAWriter?
+### Q: How can I configure Vim to emulate markdown editors like IAWriter?

 It works best with GUI Vim's fullscreen.
 A few steps are involved: